-Global positioning system timing source replacement - Disaster Recovery Center
+Global positioning system timing source replacement - Disaster Recovery Center Replace the global positioning system timing source equipment at the disaster recovery cent

 Replace the global positioning system timing source equipment at the disaster recovery center.
 The timing source ensures all networking hardware is synchronized.
 The current timing hardware is obsolete and has reached the end of its useful life.